kushkota/Java17EssentialTraining/README.md

 # Java 17 Essential Training: Syntax and Structure

-Learning hot to program with the most recent Long-Term-Support(LTS) release, Java 17.
+Learning how to program with the most recent Long-Term-Support(LTS) release, Java 17.

 ## Create and importing JAR files